-Waste water is pumped underground to lifting stations where it is chemically treated and sent, either through the sewer system or by road, to treatment centres for processing and separation.
+Wastewater is pumped underground to lifting stations where it is chemically treated and sent either through the sewerage system, or by road, to treatment centres for processing and separation.

-Are used in urban areas to transport the raw sewage to minor treatment centres for primary treatment; or on to Waster Water Recycling Centres for processing.
+Transport raw sewage in urban areas to minor treatment centres for primary treatment, or to wastewater recycling centres for processing.

-Lots of things get into the sewers that shouldn't.
-Cans, plastic bags, nappies... even false teeth and wallets.
+Lots of unwanted things get into sewers: cans, plastic bags, nappies, even wallets and false teeth!

-Chemicals and air are pumped through the sludge to activate the bacteria within it causing them to degrade the remaining pathogens.
+Chemicals and air are pumped through the sludge, to activate the bacteria within it, which degrade the remaining pathogens.

-The waste water is then passed over a biological filter where it is exposed to billions of bacteria which attack the remaining solids and pathogens breaking them down and straining the sludge.
+The wastewater passes over a biological filter, where it is exposed to billions of bacteria, which attack the remaining solids and pathogens, breaking them down and straining the sludge.

-Gravity feeds the water through secondary clarifiers allowing bacteria to continue to clean the water to a drinkable level.
+Gravity feeds the water through secondary clarifiers, where bacteria continue to break down pathogens, until the water is drinkable.

-These plants operate a thermal hydrolysis system which treats the sludge through four biological processes.
-The sludge goes through a pre treat phase and is brought up to 165oC; the whole process takes a minimum of 13 days to treat.
-At which point the Biosolids are ready for land.
+Cambi plants operate a thermal hydrolysis system, which treats the sludge through four biological processes.
+Before treatment the sludge is heated to 165 degrees centigrade.
+After a minimum of 13 days the biosolids, from the sludge, are ready for land.

 Monsal plants use enzymic hydrolysis.
 The sludge goes through five digesters at a constant temperature of 40 degrees centigrade, which is then increased to kill any remaining pathogens.
 The biosolids are then ready for land.